The Boxer Dog is affectionate, loving, exuberant, and needs an active owner.

 This high-spirited whirlwind has a soft side too though.
 He absolutely adores his family and becomes completely devoted to them.
-This means that he doesn't like to be left alone for too long as he thrives on human contact.
+This means that he does not like to be left alone for too long as he thrives on human contact.

 Boxer dogs are great family pets as they get on with children.
 However, they can be a little too boisterous around very small children so they are not advised for family with very young off-spring.
 Also for this reason they are not advised for the elderly.

-This German breed gets on with most other dogs as long as he has been socialised properly from an early age although they may try to dominate dogs of the same sex.
+This German breed gets on with most other dogs as long as he has been socialized properly from an early age although they may try to dominate dogs of the same sex.

 This adorable clown may also play a little too rough for small dogs however so care may be required here.
 Keep him away from small rodents such as hamsters too for this reason – a squashed hamster is not a happy hamster!

 He also needs lots of room to jump around in so apartments are not recommended.
-They are also great escape artist's so you need to make sure that your backyard is secure if you want to keep a hold of your dog!
+They are also great escape artists so you need to make sure your backyard is secure if you want to keep a hold of your dog!

 Boxer dog breeds also drool a lot, snore a lot and have a lot of gas!
 They can over-heat in hot weather and dislike the cold.